-Information, education and promotion of consumer rights and protections under EU law
+Information, education and promotion of EU-wide consumer rights and protections under EU law

-Consumer surveys, research and reporting on consumer issues and trends that contribute to policy development
+Surveys, research and reporting on consumer issues that contribute to EU consumer legislation

 Research for the European Commission and national stakeholders in consumer policy enforcement

-Complaints from consumers who have exhausted the trader’s own complaints process and have no received response or obtained a satisfactory resolution.
+Complaints from consumers who have exhausted the trader’s own complaints process and have not received response or obtained a satisfactory resolution.